Excision-Mail/excision-mail.bsd.ac/content/install/fullinstall.md

 -   KMail
 -   Evolution
 -   mutt/neomutt
--   Literally anything in the world, AnsiMail is configured to make everyone auto-detect all ports and domain settings automatically
+-   Literally anything in the world, Excision is configured to make everyone auto-detect all ports and domain settings automatically

 Your username is \`<admin>@<domain.tld>\`, where you fill your own credentials and your password is what you set in the previous step.